 Plant heat-tolerant perennials now.
 The availability is still good and there is time to establish them before the real heat hits!
 Plant Vinca late in the month, and annuals such as Angelonia and Penta now.

 Fruit and Vegetables: Watering is the most important task in the garden now.
 Water deeply when you do water, and never allow the soil to get extremely dry.
 Many “ailments” of vegetables are actually from the soil drying out and the plant reacting to extreme heat or wind!
-Blossom end rot of Tomatoes is most often caused by fluctuating soil moisture and not calcium deficiency as occurs in acid soils!
+Blossom end rot of Tomatoes is most often caused by fluctuating soil moisture in our alkaline soil, and not calcium deficiency as occurs in acid soils.
 Dig down in the soil to see if it is still moist.
-If not, water deeply-8”-10” deep in vegetable gardens is adequate.
-Established fruit trees and blackberries should have a thorough soaking (8”-10” deep) about once a week now.
+If not, water deeply.
+8”-10” deep in vegetable gardens is adequate.
+Established fruit trees and blackberries should have a thorough soaking (8”-10” deep) under the entire canopy, about once a week now.

 Roses: Water roses regularly now.
 Use drip irrigation when possible, and avoid wetting the leaves to prevent disease.
 With hot weather appearing, twice a week soaking should be sufficient in most soils.

 Lawns: If you haven’t done an irrigation audit yet, do it now, as the heat will begin to cause damage to areas not being covered by irrigation.
 Water deeply, to 4”-6”, when you do water.
 Avoid frequent, shallow watering, as this produces a shallow root system that will suffer in the heat of the summer.
 If you fertilized in March or April, you can fertilize again in late May.
 MicroLife fertilizer is organic and will not burn.
 It is full of beneficial microorganisms and Mycorrhizal fungi that assist the grass roots in uptake of water and nutrients.